 At LoveCrafts we believe that the joy of making is for everyone – from every race, culture, and part of the world.
 We knit, we crochet, we make, we love.
-However, we and many other voices have become painfully aware that people of colour are underrepresented, and that their history is also not adequately documented.
+However, Black makers are underrepresented, and their history has been inadequately documented.
 This year, the murder of George Floyd at the hands of police brutality sparked Black Lives Matter rallies across the world.
 Vital conversations on racism, representation, and diversity have taken place in the craft community and beyond.
-Each of us plays a part in shaping how we act now, how we make fundamental changes to ensure we create a craft community, where all makers, no matter their race, gender, sexual orientation, age, religion or disability feel welcomed, heard, valued and respected.
+Each of us plays a part in shaping how we act now, how we make fundamental changes to ensure we create a craft community where all makers, no matter their race, gender, sexual orientation, age, religion or disability feel welcomed, heard, valued and respected.

-We commemorate Black History Month in October, but here at LoveCrafts we want to celebrate these wonderful makers all year round.
+We commemorate UK Black History Month in October, but here at LoveCrafts we want to celebrate wonderful Black makers all year round.
 We ask you to join us in supporting the BIPOC in Fiber campaign, and take a look back at crafting in the BIPOC (Black, Indigenous and People of Color) community.

 Support BIPOC in Fiber